Shefford's St Francis orphanage 'abuse files destroyed'

 "At the time of the complaint being made, there was no requirement to keep paperwork indefinitely of this age where no further police action was required," the force said in a statement.

-"However, there is no formal record of destruction, again in keeping with requirements at the time."'Not competent'
+"However, there is no formal record of destruction, again in keeping with requirements at the time."

 Mr Chittock said he found it very difficult to believe that if the files were destroyed, no record was kept of their destruction.